mitchellkolb/postscript-interpreter/README.md

     alt="Website Badge" />
 </p>

 I coded an interpreter for the PostScript language in Python.
-PostScript is a stack-based, interpreted language developed by Adobe Systems long ago for producing high-quality text and graphics in the printing industry.
+PostScript is a stack-based, interpreted language developed by Adobe Systems long ago for producing vector graphics in the printing industry.
 My interpreter includes the operators: add, sub, mul, div, mod, eq, lt, gt, length, get, getinterval, put, if, ifelse, for, dup, copy, clear, exch, roll, and dict.

 ![project image](resources/image1.png)